 - Johne’s Disease

-The CHeCS accredited bovine TB health scheme was launched in late 2016.
-For more information and to register, visit the CHeCS website.
+The CHECS bovine TB herd accreditation programme was launched in late 2016.
+For more information and to register, visit the CHECS website.

 APHA identify all cattle herds in the six-monthly testing parts of the Edge Area that qualify for annual surveillance testing under the eligibility criteria.
 APHA write to all eligible cattle keepers in the six-monthly testing parts of the Edge Area to let them know that their herd qualifies for annual surveillance testing, and that their herd’s testing interval will be amended.

-APHA works with the providers of CHeCS accredited bovine TB health schemes to identify keepers of herds eligible for earned recognition.
-Keepers of herds registered to a CHeCS accredited bovine TB health scheme can also contact APHA and provide proof of their membership so that the herd testing interval is reviewed accordingly.
+APHA works with the providers of CHECS-licensed bovine TB health schemes to identify keepers of herds eligible for earned recognition.
+Keepers of CHECS TB accredited herds can also contact APHA and provide proof of their membership so that the herd testing interval is reviewed accordingly.

 APHA checks eligibility every six months and the testing interval for cattle herds that meet the eligibility criteria is amended from six-monthly to annual.
 APHA cancels the next scheduled routine six-monthly herd test and re-schedules it for 12 months from the due date of the last routine herd test.